cossacklabs/security-guides/README.md

-**Disclaimer**
+## Introduction

+These guides are short lists of concepts and links that we hand out at our private workshops and to our customers sometimes.
+They could have wider usability and applicability, that's why we chose to put them out publicly.

+**Disclaimer!**

 These guides are based on publicly available information and professional experience.
-They do not include proprietary information, trade secrets, or technical "know-hows."
+They do not include proprietary information, trade secrets, or unique technical "know-hows."
+More often than not, defensive security is about applying common knowledge efficiently, than access to esoteric techniques.
+Because [Kerckhoffs's principle](https://en.wikipedia.org/wiki/Kerckhoffs%27s_principle) has much wider applicability than cryptography.

 The recommendations provided are intended to offer general guidance and support informed decision-making.
 Please use the information responsibly!